 - Set the tournament schedule (can be just for that day) then tap Next.

-- Select Single course tournament then tap Next.
+- Select Single course or Virtual tournament, then tap Next.

-- Set whether you are playing Skins and then tap Next.
+- If you chose a Single Course Tournament. set whether you are playing Skins and then tap Next.

 - Review the information on the Tournament Settings page.
 If everything looks good, tap Confirm.